wx-chevalier/Web-Notes/React/React Router/README.md

       // return false to prevent a transition w/o prompting the user,
       // or return a string to allow the user to decide: if (!this.state.isSaved)
-        return 'Your work is not saved!
-Are you sure you want to leave?';
+        return "Your work is not saved!
+Are you sure you want to leave?";
     } // ...
   })
 );